When is Trimac Returning to the Office?

 What specific measures are being taken to maintain a healthy workforce?

-Trimac is communicating updates to our employees and have shared and promoted best practices for personal hygiene and social distancing.
+Trimac is communicating updates to our employees and have shared and promoted best practices for personal hygiene and physical distancing.
 We have also promoted the use of our Employee Family Assistance Program for those employees who are experiencing mental health issues due to this unprecedented situation.

 How is Trimac monitoring the exposure to its workforce of COVID-19?